Zohar Argov: Music career

 Afterwards, Argov toured the United States, and was invited to parties and clubs.
 It was there that he was first exposed to hard drugs and began to develop his heroin and crack cocaine addiction.
 He claimed that he was first introduced to hard drugs at Club Halleluyah in Los Angeles.
 From 1983, his drug addiction began to affect his functioning.
 By the end of the year, his drug abuse coupled with his demanding performance schedule was beginning to visibly affect his health.
 In late 1983, three associates took him to Eilat and locked him in a hotel room to dry out.
 However, this was unsuccessful.

 Although he was still able to sing in live performances under the influence of drugs, his drug abuse caused him to miss performances and recording sessions.
 By this time Argov was a wealthy man, but was spending his fortune on drugs.
 After deciding that he could not overcome his drug addiction, the Reuveni brothers ended their contract with him and chose to sign a contract with a promising new star, Haim Moshe, instead.
 Argov was stung by what he viewed as their betrayal, as well as the realization that there was no hope of reconciling with his ex-wife Bracha after she remarried at around this time.
 After his break with the Reuveni brothers, Avigdor Ben-Mosh became his producer.
 Although he continued recording music, he displayed dysfunctional behavior during recording sessions.

 In 1984, Argov toured the United States and France.
 On July 16, 1984, after returning to Israel from a performance in Paris, Argov was arrested for drug dealing.
 He was released on bail two week later but prohibited from leaving the country for the next six months.
 By this time, his drug addiction was ruining his career and draining his wealth.
 Promoters began to take advantage of him by underpaying or pretending to pay him.
 In 1985, he released another album.
 In February of that year, during a Paris tour, he nearly overdosed on drugs.
 In June 1985, he was arrested for possession of heroin and received a one year suspended sentence.

 In late 1985, he signed a 15-year contract with Jerusalem producer Nissim Ben-Haim.
 He released his seventh album in 1986.
 It was a commercial success, but Argov performed rarely that year, until he had himself committed to a drug abuse rehabilitation program.
 Upon completing the program in 1987, he appeared on a talk show and declared he was clean and ready to start a new chapter in his life.
 Two months later, he lapsed back into drug abuse.
-In April 1987, A record label against Argov’s wishes released his eighth and final album.
+In April 1987, released Argov's eighth and final album against his wishes.
 Argov had tried to prevent the album’s release via legal action but failed.